 Business payday loans is a nickname of sorts for risky short-term business financing, though it typically refers to merchant cash advances with fast repayment terms and high interest rates.

-In the personal lending space, payday loans offer quick access to cash for everyday spending.
-They often require borrowers to provide access to their checking accounts, and repayment — including a financing fee — is due in a lump sum.
+In the personal lending space, payday loans offer quick access to cash, but you could owe an interest rate as high as 500% to 700% on a loan that generally maxes out at $1,000.
+Not to mention, these payday loans often require borrowers to provide access to their checking accounts, with repayment due in a lump sum.

 Business payday loans: Understand your risk